Ito's Formula for Gaussian Processes with Stochastic Discontinuities: Wick-Skorokhod integration

-For the statement and proof of the It\^o formula, we formulate the regularity requirement in terms of the quadratic variation as follows: We denote by $W^*_2=W^*_2([0,T])$ the set of regulated functions $u:[0,T]\rightarrow \R$ such that
+For the statement and proof of the It\^o formula, we formulate the regularity requirement of elements in the Cameron-Martin space in terms of the quadratic variation as follows: We denote by $W^*_2=W^*_2([0,T])$ the subspace of regulated functions $u:[0,T]\rightarrow \R$ such that

 and such that, for every $\epsilon>0$, there is a partition $\lambda$ of $[0,T]$ such that for all refinements $\kappa=\{0=s_0<s_1<\cdots<s_n\leq T\}$ of $\lambda$

 Roughly speaking, this requirement means that the continuous part of the quadratic variation (in the sense of stochastic analysis) must vanish.